jratzenboeck/jratzenboeck-blog/_posts/2017-08-18-phantomjs.md

 `markdown` as parameter.
 Attentive readers probably ask why we need to include a stylesheet called `mocha.css` in this HTML when we execute the tests on the command line anyway.
 And, you are right.
 You do not necessarily need this CSS file here and even the special `<div id="mocha"` is optional when executing via PhantomJS.
-However, if you are going to open the HTML test runner in a browser you will see a pretty overview on passed and failed test if you leave it there.
+However, if you are going to open the HTML test runner in a browser you will see a pretty overview on passed and failed tests if you leave it there.
 (See the image below)

 ![Mocha test results visible in browser]({{site.baseurl}}/assets/img/2017-08-18/mocha-phantomjs.png)